-DIVERSE INDUSTRIAL ARTS
+INDUSTRIAL ARTS

-This Diverse Industrial Arts course is an excellent opportunity for students of all genders, backgrounds, and interests to explore an art course in the tech wing!
-We will use all the tools in the woodshop and the metal shop to create personalized and practical projects.
+This is a STEAM-based (science, technology, engineering, arts, and mathematics) curriculum for novice learners in technology and manufacturing.
+It is an excellent opportunity for students of all genders, backgrounds, and interests to explore a creative course in the tech wing!
+We will use all the woodshop and metal shop tools to create personalized and practical projects.
 The laser engraver and 3D printers, the CNC Router, and other tools will be utilized.
 Course topics include planning and design, electricity and electronics, materials properties and testing, basic materials processing, and power technology.
-Students will gain exposure to the tools and equipment in manufacturing-related occupations enabling them to develop the skills they need to use these tools in various applications.
+Students will gain exposure to the tools and equipment in manufacturing-related occupations, enabling them to develop the skills they need to use these tools in various applications.
 This course covers general safety and career exploration as well.